Maslow Before Blooms... What Does This Even Mean?

 Understanding requires the learner to go beyond that surface-level comprehension and dig into higher-order thinking skills such as summarizing information, identifying key points from a text they read or heard about, describing the main themes from a video they watched, discussing subtle aspects of an article or book they read or paraphrasing complex ideas in their own words.
 There's a lot more thinking involved here!

-Applying involves taking what you know from one context and using it in another context.
-It requires students to think beyond basic understanding or remembering facts; instead they must demonstrate their ability to take information and apply it in new situations.
+Applying involves taking knowledge from one context and applying it in another context.
+It requires students to think beyond a basic understanding or mere memorization of facts; instead, they must demonstrate their ability to take information and apply it in new situations.

 Students can justify their position on a particular issue by organizing their thoughts into logical arguments that are supported by evidence.

-At the highest level of Bloom's Taxonomy, producing original work and inventing something new requires learners to synthesize ideas from multiple sources and come up with unique solutions or products.
-This involves analyzing facts and details carefully, drawing inferences, making comparisons, creating abstractions, and more.
+At the highest level of Bloom's Taxonomy, producing original work and inventing something new requires learners to synthesize ideas from multiple sources and devise unique solutions or products.
+This involves carefully analyzing facts and details, drawing inferences, making comparisons, creating abstractions, and more.
 This is the level teachers strive for with their students.

 So what can we do to help our students?